The Effective Potential in Non-Conformal Gauge Theories

 \section{Acknowledgements}

-{F. T. B.} would like to thank CNPq for financial support. \hbox{D. G. C. M.} would like to thank Roger Macleod for several pertinent observations and the {\it Instituto de F\'{\i}sica da Universidade de S\~ao Paulo} for the hospitality during the realization of this work.
+{F. T. B.} would like to thank CNPq for financial support. \hbox{D. G. C. M.} would like to thank Roger Macleod for several pertinent observations and the {\it Universidade de S\~ao Paulo} for the hospitality during the realization of this work.
 His visit was supported by a FAPESP grant.